MATER LAKES ACADEMY

 Personal Items & Electronic Devices

-Personal items and electronic devices not required, directly or indirectly, with a class or class activity.
-Mater Lakes Academy is not responsible for any items lost, damaged, or stolen while on Mater Lakes Academy property.
+Personal items and electronic devices not required, directly or indirectly, with a class or a class activity cannot be brought to school.
+Mater Lakes Academy is not responsible for any items lost, damaged, or stolen while on campus.
 It is strongly recommended that students refrain from bringing any personal items to school.
 If any item is brought to school, the student accepts full responsibility for said item and does so at their own risk.
 Students must follow all rules pertaining to such items regardless of the disposition of ownership regarding the device.

 School computers and other school-owned electronic devices are provided for students for school-related work or for school-related research purposes only.
 Using school computers at any time in order to access personal emails, social media websites or any other activity, which is not directly related to schoolwork, is prohibited.